First order endotactic reaction networks: Endotacticity of first order reaction graphs

+Next, we define strong realization of \emph{reaction graphs}. \begin{definition} Let $\cG_i=(\cV_i,\cE_i)$ for $i=1,2$ be two non-empty weighted reaction graphs of the same set of sources.
+We say one reaction graph is a \emph{strong realization} of the other if holds. \end{definition}

+\begin{definition} Let $\cG_i=(\cV_i,\cE_i)$ for $i=1,2$ be two non-empty \emph{unweighted} reaction graphs of the same set of sources.
+We say one reaction graph \emph{has the capacity to be a strong realization} of the other if there exist two collections of edge weights $\{\kappa_{y\ce{->}y'}^{(i)}\colon y\ce{->}y'\in\cE_i\}$ for $i=1,2$ such that one reaction graph is a strong realization of the other under these weights.
+With slight abuse of the term ``strong realization'', for two unweighted reaction graphs, we say one is a \emph{strong realization} of the other for short if one has the capacity to be a \emph{strong realization} of the other. \end{definition}

-Let $\cG$ be a first order reaction graph embedded in $\mathbb{N}^d_0$.
-Define $\cG^{\spadesuit}=(\cV^{\spadesuit},\cE^{\spadesuit})$ by where $K$ is defined as in Lemma~\ref{le:path-back-to-0} for reaction graph $G$.
-Note that $\cG^{\spadesuit}$ is monomolecular and is of deficiency zero.
-Before presenting the generic result on WRDZ realization of a first order endotactic reaction graph, let us revisit Example~\ref{ex:semi-connectivity} to have some intuition on why it makes sense to expect $\cG^{\spadesuit}$ to be WRDZ. \begin{example} Revisit Example~\ref{ex:semi-connectivity}:
+Before presenting the generic result on WRDZ strong realization of a first order endotactic reaction graph, let us revisit Example~\ref{ex:semi-connectivity} to have some intuition on why it makes sense to expect $\cG^{\spadesuit}$ to be WRDZ. \begin{example} Revisit Example~\ref{ex:semi-connectivity}:

 By definition,

 It is easy to observe it is a monomolecular weakly reversible reaction graph and hence is of deficiency zero.
 Moreover, by Definition~\ref{def:unweighted-graph-equivalence} and tuning the edge weight of $0\ce{->}S_1$ in $\cG^{\spadesuit}$ in accordance with that of $0\ce{->} 2S_1$ in $\cG$, it is straightforward to see that $\cG^{\spadesuit}$ is a strong realization of $\cG$. \end{example} \begin{theorem} Let $\cG$ be a first order reaction graph embedded in $\mathbb{N}^d_0$.
 Then